Gwyneth Paltrow Flaunts Long, Lean Legs In Tiny Shorts On Outing With Husband Brad Falchuk

 Gwyneth recently divulged she moved in with her husband after nearly a year of marriage, revealed People.
 The couple tied the knot in September 2018 after three years of dating.
 In June, the actress stated she only lives with her husband four days out of the week.

-The Daily Mail reported Brad stated the couple waited before moving in with each other for the benefit of their children to WSJ Magazine
+Daily Mail reported Brad stated the couple waited before moving in with each other for the benefit of their children to WSJ Magazine.

 “I’m moving in September.
 We’ve just done it slowly,” said the television producer.
 “Divorce is terrible, even when it’s the right thing to do.
 And it’s really hard on kids.
 Come September, we’re all gonna Brady Bunch it up, and it’ll be great.”